omnilingo/omnilingo/README.md

 The data comes from the Common Voice [dataset releases](http://commonvoice.mozilla.org/datasets).

+# Target audience

+This system is designed with two main user groups in mind:

+* People who want to learn a new language
+* People who want to learn how to write their native language

+The system endeavours to be audio first, with knowledge of writing built up by hearing.

 # Deployment

 To bootstrap the project, `git clone` the repository, then run the following